Cotswolds: Geography

+The Cotswolds limestones form part of a range of sedimentary rocks deposited in the Middle Jurassic period, the Great Oolite Group and the Inferior Oolite Group.
+They run between Dorset on the English Channel coast and Scarborough on the Yorkshire coast of the North Sea.
+Although more famous for their limestone lithologies, they also contain sandstones and mudstones.
+Within the Cotswolds area, the Great Oolite Group contains limestones formations such as: Cornbrash, White Limestone and Athelstan Oolite.
+In this area, the Inferior Oolite Group contains limestones such as Birdlip Limestone, Aston Limestone and Salperton Limestone formations.
+In the East Midlands, the Inferior Oolite Group contains Lincolnshire Limestone (plus Northampton Sandstones containing Ironstone that were quarried for the steelworks at Scunthorpe and Corby).
+In the southwest of England, the Ham Hill Limestone Member of the Bridport Sand Formation is a honey-coloured limestone reminiscent of the northern Cotswolds limestones.
+Such areas are sometimes referred to as the Notswolds due to their similarity with the Cotswolds.

 Economy

-A 2017 report on employment within the Area of Outstanding Natural Beauty, stated that the main sources of income were real estate, renting and business activities, manufacturing and wholesale & retail trade repairs.
+A 2017 report on employment within the Area of Outstanding Natural Beauty stated that the main sources of income were real estate, renting and business activities, manufacturing, and wholesale & retail trade repairs.
 Some 44% of residents were employed in these sectors.
-Agriculture is also important.
-Some 86% of the land in the AONB is used for this purpose.
-The primary crops include barley, beans, rape seed oil and wheat, while the raising of sheep is also important; cows and pigs are also reared.
-The livestock sector has been declining since 2002, however.
+Agriculture is also important; 86% of the land in the AONB is used for this purpose.
+The primary crops include barley, beans, rapeseed and wheat, while the raising of sheep is also important; cows and pigs are also reared.
+The livestock sector has been declining since 2002.

-According to the 2011 Census data for the Cotswolds, the wholesale and retail trade was the largest employer (15.8% of the workforce), followed by education (9.7%) and health and social work (9.3%).
-The report also indicates that a relatively higher proportion of residents were working in agriculture, forestry and fishing, accommodation and food services as well as in professional, scientific and technical activities.
+According to 2011 census data for the Cotswolds, the wholesale and retail trade was the largest employer (15.8% of the workforce), followed by education (9.7%) and health and social work (9.3%).
+The report also indicates that a relatively higher proportion of residents worked in agriculture, forestry and fishing, accommodation and food services, as well as in professional, scientific, and technical activities.
 Unemployment in the Cotswold District was among the lowest in the country.
-A report in August 2017 showed only 315 unemployed persons, a slight decrease of five from a year earlier.
+An August 2017 report showed only 315 unemployed persons, a decrease of five from a year earlier.

 Tourism

 Tourism is a significant part of the economy.
-The Cotswold District area alone gained over £373 million from visitor spending on accommodation, £157 million on local attractions and entertainments, and about £100m on travel in 2016.
+The Cotswold District area gained over £373 million from visitor spending on accommodation, £157 million on local attractions and entertainments, and about £100m on travel in 2016.
 In the larger Cotswolds Tourism area, including Stroud, Cheltenham, Gloucester and Tewkesbury, tourism generated about £1 billion in 2016, providing 200,000 jobs.
 Some 38 million day visits were made to the Cotswold Tourism area that year.

 Many travel guides direct tourists to Chipping Campden, Stow-on-the-Wold, Bourton-on-the-Water, Broadway, Bibury, and Stanton.
 Some of these locations can be very crowded at times.
 Roughly 300,000 people visit Bourton per year, for example, with about half staying for a day or less.
 The area also has numerous public walking trails and footpaths that attract visitors, including the 93 mi Cotswold Way (part of the National Trails system) from Bath to Chipping Campden.